Can Anything Travel Faster than Light Speed?

 - However, the absence of information can travel faster than light speed.

-This means a shadow, the expanding universe, or even sound can travel faster than light, but a photon or a spaceship can’t as far as we know.
+This means a shadow or the expanding universe can travel faster than light, but a photon or a spaceship can’t as far as we know.

 TIP: This can all be confirmed by understanding the standard model of particle physics, the physical constants (like light speed or the Planck), and relativity.
 The universe has limits (just like one uses for calculus and other mathematics), and the laws of physics depend on constants and limits.

 TIP: Spooky action at a distance is strange, but it isn’t breaking the speed barrier, it is instead explained by quantum entanglement.
-In this same vein, quantum superposition doesn’t techincally break the speed limit either.
+In this same vein, quantum superposition doesn’t technically break the speed limit either.
 So, empty space expanding, the slowing down of light, the speed of non-information, and that which is explained by entanglement and superposition, none of these break the rule!

 What is the Speed of Light?